lexie0428/TelegramBot-MealPlanner/README.md

 # TelegramBot-MealPlanner

-Telegram bot for making an individual daily nutrition plan
+Telegram bot for making an individual daily nutrition plan taking into account the parameters and goals of a person